Emualluig/TuringMachine/README.md

 ## About
 A fast and easy to use Turing Machine.
 It can load in and run a YAML file that defines a Turing Machine.

 Each of the Rust, C++, C implementations are identical in what they do.
 The code is somewhat identical.
 The Rust and C++ implemenations can load in a .yaml file while the C implemenation can't.
-Uses the same notation as https://turingmachine.io/.
+Uses the same notation as https://turingmachine.io/ for the YAML.
 All implemenations have a max of 255 or 256 nodes.

 ## Completeness
 - C++